 And here’s a tip: you don’t have to give them as gifts.
 Use them to save money on dinner out with friends or family, or save a bundle on back to school shopping.

 One of the best deals at Sam’s is the Tire and Battery Center.
 Sam’s Club has name-brand tires and batteries at really good prices, but the membership perks don’t end there.

 If you purchase tires from Sam’s, they’ll install them for you and give you free tire rotation and balance until they reach a certain tread depth.
-If you purchase the premium installation package, which is price per-tire, you’ll also get free roadside assistance for 3 years.
+The premium installation package, which is priced per tire, comes with roadside assistance for three years.